EmmyEJohnson/react-ecommerce-store/README.md

 - Redux-Saga as a scalable way to handle asynchronous actions
 - Firebase
 - Stripe (payments) API for online purchases/ taking payments
-- CSS in Javascript with Styled Components library
+- CSS in Javascript with Styled Components library SASS or SCSS
 - GraphQL to manage larger scale our state

 Later on: